linusnorton/journey-planner-tests/README.md

 # Generate

 Due the nature of the timetable data the tests need to be regenerated periodically.
+This requires a mysql database with the lastest DTD timetable loaded.

 ```
 ./gradlew run